markcrowe-com/Dealership/Readme.md

 ## React.js

-After cloning the projcet in the terminal enter
+After cloning the projcet in the terminal enter, run once `npm install`

+ To start the react app

  `npm start`